 The following Study Room Guides are available to view in our Study Room, or can be downloaded as a pdf directly from each individual Study Room catalogue entry, which may be found below.

-Forthcoming Study Room Guides include those on Animals and Live Art, on the Swiss Live Art context and on South East Asian Live Art.
+Forthcoming Study Room Guides include those on the Swiss Live Art context and on South East Asian Live Art.

 We have also compiled a list of resources dealing with the issues around documentation and Live Art.

 In 2009, Clare Shucksmith produced a Young People’s Resource Pack which is designed to guide and inspire teachers, educators and students through a range of physical and digital Live Art resources.

 Timely Readings: A Study on Live Art in Australia considers what kind of history might be revealed through a poetic analysis of the seminal Australian Live Art document RealTime Magazine.
 Their process not only shows Live Art practices as they currently exist across Australia, but also attempts to map the emergence of the form.Read more

 Responding to a widespread lack of resources on neurodiversity and performance, this Study Room Guide containing a collection of recorded conversations with neurodivergent artists working in Live Art and performance; a list of resources relating to this field and a contextualising essay by the artist Daniel Oliver.Read more

 This Study Room Guide, by the performance artist and liar Tom Cassani, draws together resources that inform the sometimes disparate and eclectic field of deception and performance.Read more

 This Guide directs you to key artworks and texts in the Study Room (and beyond) in which the artist’s intention is to engage the audience in the work.Read more

 This Study Room Guide profiles contemporary and historical performance art practices from China in a series of texts and works.Read more

 Extensive and comprehensive guide on documentation, live performance and its traces and ghosts,inspired by the documents of the Study Room itself.Read more